AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Total Loss Threshold

 Total loss threshold equals a vehicle’s repair cost divided by its actual cash value (AVC).
 Insurance companies use this percentage to determine if a vehicle is a total loss or worth repairing.
-In Arizona, the total loss threshold is 65 percent, so if the repair cost is 65 percent or more compared to the ACV, the insurer will mark the car’s status as totaled.
+In Arizona, a vehicle is considered a total loss if its AVC is equal to or less than the price of repairs plus the value of salvageable parts.

 Arizona Driving Contact Information